-If you dream of someday having a successful online business, a blog is one of the easiest, most cost-effective marketing tools you can have.
+If you dream of someday having a successful online business, a blog is an easy, most cost-effective marketing tool.
 Major corporations pour a lot of money and effort into their blogs and content marketing efforts, but even new bloggers can see great rewards from blogging consistently.

 So, let’s go back to that term, “content marketing,” because that’s really what blogs are all about.
 Content marketing is strategically creating content (articles, images, videos, podcasts, infographics) that is useful, valuable, and relevant to a specific, targeted audience with the goal of attracting them and—ultimately—converting them into customers.

 Whoa.
 That’s a lot to think about if you’ve just been toying with the idea of blogging for business.
 But if you can remember that your blog is a marketing tool and not a personal project (more on that in a minute), you’ll do great.